Obama takes swipe at Snowden in spy reform speech

 “Moreover, the sensational way in which these disclosures have come out has often shed more heat than light, while revealing methods to our adversaries that could impact our operations in ways that we may not fully understand for years to come.”

-A legal adviser to Snowden, Jesselyn Radack, said Obama’s comments framed the issue in a false way of making people choose between liberty and security.

-“His unnecessary swipe at Snowden for the unauthorized disclosure ... was really unwarranted,” Radack, the national security and human rights director at the Government Accountability Project, said in an interview.

-Obama noted he had called for a “robust” public discussion about the balance between providing security and protecting personal liberty only weeks before the Snowden revelations.
+Obama noted that only weeks before the Snowden revelations, the president had called for a “robust” public discussion about the balance between providing security and protecting personal liberty.